Thresholds, valuations, and K-stability: Introduction

 Let $P\subset M_\R$ be the polytope associated to $L$.
 To each $u\in P\cap M_\Q$ is associated an effective torus invariant $\Q$-divisor $D_u\sim_\Q L$ on $X$. \begin{thmF} The log-canonical and stability thresholds of $L$ are given by

 where $\bar{u}\in M_\Q$ denotes the barycenter of $P$, and $\ver(P)\subset M_\Q$ the set of vertices of $P$.
 Furthermore, $\alpha(L)$ (resp. $\delta(L)$) is computed by one of the valuations $v_1, \dots, v_d$. \end{thmF} The main difficulty in the proof is to show that the two thresholds are computed by toric valuations.
-For $\a(L)$, this is not so hard, and the formula in the theorem was probably known; see~\cite{CS08,Del15,Amb16}.
+For $\a(L)$, this is not so hard, and the formula in the theorem is in fact already known; see~\cite{Son05,LSY15} and also~\cite{CS08,Del15,Amb16}.
 In the case of $\d(L)$, we use initial degenerations, a global adaptation of methods utilized in~\cite{Musgraded,Blu16b}.

 When $X$ is a toric $\Q$-Fano variety and $L=-K_X$, Theorem~F implies that $X$ is $K$-semistable iff the barycenter of $P$ is the origin.
-For $X$ smooth, this result was proven by analytic methods in~\cite{BB13,Berm16}.
-In general, it follows from~\cite[Theorem 1.4]{LX16}, which was proven algebraically.
+This result was previously proven by analytic methods in~\cite{BB13,Berm16} and also follows from~\cite[Theorem 1.4]{LX16}, which was proven algebraically.

 Additionally, we give a formula for $\d(-K_X)$ in terms of the polytope $P$.
-When $X$ is a smooth toric Fano variety, $\d(-K_X)$ agrees with the formula in~\cite{Li11} for $R(X)$, the greatest lower bounds on the Ricci curvature of $X$.
+When $X$ is a smooth toric Fano variety, $\d(-K_X)$ agrees with the formula in~\cite{Li11} for the greatest Ricci lower bound (see~\cite{Tian92,Sze11}).

-We expect the results in this paper to extend to klt pairs $(X,B)$, and to admit equivariant versions, relative to a subgroup $G\subset\Aut(X,L)$, but leave this to future work.
+We expect the results in this paper admit equivariant versions, relative to a subgroup $G\subset\Aut(X,L)$.
 It should also be possible to bound the stability threshold $\d(L)$ from below in terms of a ``Berman-Gibbs'' invariant, as in~\cite{FO16}; see also~\cite{Berm13,FujitaBG}.

+Since the first version of this paper, there have been many developments related to the topics in this paper. \begin{itemize} \item The stability threshold has played an important role in a number of papers.
+For instance, see~\cite{BL18,BX18,CPS18,CRZ18,CZ18,CP18,Gol19}. \item It was recently shown in~\cite{Xu19} that a weak version of \cite[Conjecture B]{jonmus} holds.
+This result implies that any valuation computing $\delta(L)$ is quasimonomial; see Remark~\ref{deltaconj}. \item In the thesis of the first author, the results in this paper were extended to the setting of klt pairs $(X,B)$~\cite{BluThesis} (see also~\cite{CP18}).
+The arguments from this paper go through to the more general setting with little to no substantive changes. \end{itemize}

 The paper is organized as follows.
 After some general background in~\S\ref{S112}, we study filtrations in~\S\ref{S103} and global invariants of valuations in~\S\ref{S105}, mainly following~\cite{BC11,BKMS}.
 We are then ready to prove the first main results on thresholds, Theorems~A-D, in~\S\ref{S106}.
 The uniform Fujita approximation results appear in~\S\ref{s:fujitaapprox} and Theorem~E is proved in~\S\ref{s:theoremE} using the generic limit construction.
 Finally, the toric case is analyzed in~\S\ref{S113}. \begin{ackn} We thank R.~Berman, K.~Fujita, C.~Li and Y.~Odaka for comments on a preliminary version of the paper.
 The first author wishes to thank Y.~Liu for fruitful discussions, and his advisor, M.~Musta\c{t}\u{a}, for teaching him many of the tools that went into this project.
 The second author has benefitted from countless discussions with R.~Berman and S.~Boucksom.
 This research was supported by NSF grants DMS-0943832 and DMS-1600011, and by BSF grant 2014268. \end{ackn}